 Local truffle oil is in demand among tourists – it will add piquancy and exquisite taste to any dish.
 Someone will certainly buy for himself in Italy and a jar or two of artichokes.

 Italians are terribly stylish guys.
 They like to dress discreetly, but very elegantly.
 Many look like they just left an expensive boutique, and before that visited a beauty salon.

 One should not envy and be especially surprised – here they are met by clothes.
 This is such an old and deeply rooted Italian tradition.

 You can and should try again!
 Just for starters, make it clear to yourself that fashionable here does not mean too expensive.

 High-quality and stylish things can be bought in a completely ordinary store.
 Having paid for them absolutely sane money even by the standards of a not so rich tourist.

-Many travellers initially target seasonal sales and outlets.
+Many travelers initially target seasonal sales and outlets.
 At the same time, completely forgetting that both the first and second are oriented mainly for foreigners.
 And they are intended – correctly – mainly for pumping money!